aelfrith92/pro-loco-milestone-project-4/README.md

 * Notification banners will disappear automatically after 6 seconds, as originally set, however, the function was removed when - after several attempts of refactoring - the .close()-related error message persisted within the browser console.
 In this sense, troubleshooting of this console error is postponed.
 * Users will have the chance to review their submissions, even though limited permissions will be granted, to ease the administration effort in case of short notices;
 * Information about location won't be added to the current Event model, even though initially taken into consideration: The NGO is based in Supersano, it arranges events located always in a limited area, points of interest are widely known among local people, hence, defining the location within the description will suffice.
+* Event updates need to be refactored via UpdateEvent view, as these should allow at least 5 days from originally_scheduled_on.
+Currently, the admin can create an event allowing at least 14 days, then, they can edit it immediately and set the new scheduled_on value to moment_of_submission + 5 days, instead of 14 at least.
+This workaround is allowed to staff users only, hence, it is not drastically affecting UX, given the responsibility that staff has got on managing events.

 ``USER STORY - As an admin user I can leave internal notes about events, so that I can come up with suggestions about future events``